hsnKET/fraud_detection/README.md

-# Fraud Detection with Decision Trees
+# Fraud Detection with Decision Tree

 This project aims to build a fraud detection model using decision trees.